circus-tent/circus/docs/source/index.rst

 Circus is a process & socket manager.
 It can be used to monitor and control processes and sockets.

-Circus can be driven via a command-line interface or programmatically trough its python API.
+Circus can be driven via a command-line interface or programmatically through its python API.

 It shares some of the goals of `Supervisord <http://supervisord.org>`_,